nuvolaris/nuvolaris/docs/DEVEL.md

 - [Use VSCode and the prebuilt Devcontainer](#use-vscode-and-the-prebuilt-devcontainer) that is the easiest and faster way to work, but you need to use VSCode and work in a Linux-based environment in a container with `bash`.

-- [Use VSCode and the prebuilt Devcontainer on a Remote Server](#use-vscode-and-the-prebuilt-devcontainer-on-a-remote-server) for who desn't have enough RAM to work on his machine, or simply prefere to use a remote server to develop.
+- [Use VSCode and the prebuilt Devcontainer on a Remote Server](#use-vscode-and-the-prebuilt-devcontainer-on-a-remote-server) for who doesn't have enough RAM to work on his machine, or simply prefer to use a remote server to develop.

 - [Build your own development environment](#build-your-own-development-environment) so you can use your IDE and tools, but the setup is up to you and we provide only generic instructions.